rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 We shift 30% of respondents coded poor → fair, fair→good (stochastic selection within target group).

+We also perform sensitivity analysis for % change in MENTHLTH by (20%, 50% and 70%) for lowest income groups 1 and 2

 #### Metrics to report

 expected_smokers_base and expected_smokers_sim (absolute counts)